Among the many debates around driverless cars, a common theme has been the risk of job losses caused by dramatic changes in the motor market.

 While these points are usually exaggerated in the media, it’s likely there will be a change in focus for roles throughout the motoring industry.
 We will still need new vehicles, and they will need to be serviced, although certainly there will be a different mix with more ride-sharing services like Uber, Lyft or SideCar.

 Consumers and motorists value choice today between buses, cars and taxis — as well as between car manufacturers and between insurers.
-That principle is unlikely to change very much.
+Even with the future of smart cities, that basic consumer principle is unlikely to change very much.

 Insurance will be required for driverless cars, although the details of the policy will be very different from the standard wording seen today.
 For driverless vehicles (unlike driven vehicles) compulsory motor insurance will be extended to cover product liability and there are some other new regulatory aspects detailed in the UK government’s recent consultation.